 3.1.2.
-A demo game of digital tug of war in a dynamic between students
+A demo game of digital tug of war in a dynamic between students the time of interaction

-A experiment was performed via streaming with about fifty students of an EaD (elearning) course where they played from their homes as seen in Figure 4.
+A experiment was performed via streaming with about fifty students of an EaD (e-learning) course where they played from their homes as seen in Figure 4.